-Globe thistle is a contemporary-looking flower with old-world qualities: its spherical blue blooms are arresting in the summer border, but unlike some eye-catching flowers, globe thistle plants are drought tolerant, deer resistant, and an important source of nectar for butterflies and bees.
+Globe thistle is a fast-growing, contemporary-looking flower with old-world qualities: Its spherical blue blooms are arresting in the summer border, but unlike some eye-catching flowers, globe thistle plants are drought tolerant, deer resistant, and an important source of nectar for butterflies and bees.
 While repellant to nibbling rabbits and deer, the spiny, spiky foliage also serves an important niche in the wildlife garden by providing food as a host plant for painted lady butterflies.
 In the fall, when the blooming time is over, globe thistles continue to provide textural interest with their attractive seed heads.
+Plant your globe thistle in May or June.

 |Common Name||Globe thistle|